borenstein-lab/burrito/docs/data_input.md

 <h3>Comparison with shotgun metagenome annotations</h3>

+Burrito will optionally compare taxa-based estimated functional abundances with a second, paired dataset of measured function abundances (for example, directly annotated and quantified from shotgun metagenomic data).
+To select this option, the user must upload a data file of function abundances with the first column listing KEGG Orthologs (KO), and subsequent columns detailing the abundances of each KO in each sample.
+The column names must correspond exactly with the sample names used in other data files.

 <h3>Functional hierarchy (Pathway assignments)</h3>

 The user can provide a custom tree describing the hierarchical relationships between functions (8) (by default the visualization uses the KEGG BRITE hierarchy (Kanehisa and Goto, 2000).